bringauto/external-server/README.md

 # Docker

 The External Server is ready to use with Docker.
-You can build Docker image with `docker build .` in this directory.
+You can build a Docker image with `docker build .` in this directory.
 The Dockerfile also describes compiling these Bringauto modules:

 - module 1 - Mission module
 - module 2 - IO module

-These compiled modules are inserted into image and are ready to use with External Server in Docker container.
+These compiled modules are inserted into the image and are ready to use with the External Server in a Docker container.

-The External Server can be also used with docker compose.
+The External Server can be also used with Docker Compose.
 In the `docker-compose.yml` is example of External Server service, which can't be used alone and should be inserted into another `docker-compose.yml` with MQTT service and defined network (the [etna](https://github.com/bringauto/etna) is an example).
 This specific example assumes that MQTT broker is service named `mosquitto` and defined network is `bring-emulator`.

 # Development

 ## Type checking

-To allow for type checking of the classes from compiler protobuf of fleet protocol, run:
+To allow for type checking of the classes from compiler protobuf of Fleet Protocol, run:

 ```bash
 pushd lib/fleet-protocol/protobuf && \